nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Exosomal:**\n  Pertaining to or characteristic of exosomes, relevant to the mimicry achieved by these biomaterials.

-### Expanded Definition and Usage\nBioinspired exosome-like biomaterials represent a significant advancement in the field of nanomedicine, providing a versatile platform for overcoming many of the limitations associated with traditional drug delivery systems.
+### Expanded Definition and Usage:
+Bioinspired exosome-like biomaterials represent a significant advancement in the field of nanomedicine, providing a versatile platform for overcoming many of the limitations associated with traditional drug delivery systems.
 By mimicking the natural characteristics and functions of exosomes, these biomaterials enhance the biocompatibility, specificity, and efficacy of therapeutic agents.
 Their ability to be engineered with specific surface markers, payloads, and targeting ligands allows for precise targeting of diseased tissues, such as tumors, inflammatory sites, or specific cell types, thereby reducing systemic side effects and improving treatment outcomes.

 In diagnostics, these biomaterials can be designed to analyze cellular interactions or tissue environments, offering real-time monitoring and assessment capabilities.
 Additionally, their immunomodulatory properties can be harnessed for therapies that require interaction with the immune system, such as in cancer immunotherapy or autoimmune disease treatments.